Tart Cherry Pie

 Instructions

-2. In the bowl of a stand mixer fitted with the whisk attachment or with a hand beater, beat heavy whipping cream until stiff peaks form.
+1. In the bowl of a stand mixer or with a handheld mixer, whip heavy cream until stiff peaks form.
+Transfer to another bowl.

 Notes